Updated: Jan 3

 Think yoga or Pilates classes, or a meditation or mindfulness session or just a quiet time.
 It's an environment you have control over and one in which you are in direct control of your breathing.
 You are consciously thinking about your breathing.
 It is in this resting state, that your heart rate is under the control or your parasympathetic nervous system, which is why it is important to engage with your PNS in your controlled environment.
 It is in these environments we can begin to train our brains and our bodies, to get more in tune with our PNS.

 This is important, because the rage, anger, anxiety and any out of control "negative" emotions that are entwined with our SNS, (increasing heart rate and blood pressure and adrenaline flow etc), come from our emotional "control panel", the primal brain.
-When triggered, the primal brain can literally hijack the whole brain, stopping the PFC from joining the conversation.
-(Ever tried to reason with someone while they are "flying off the handle" in anger?!)
-Now the limbic system acts a bit like a bridge.
+When triggered to a hyper aroused state, the primal brain can literally hijack the whole brain, stopping the PFC from joining the conversation.
+(Ever tried to reason with someone while they are "flying off the handle" in anger?!
+Virtually impossible isn't it.
+That is because their reasoning brain, what I call "The Judge", which is the PFC has gone off-line because the primal brain has hijacked the situation).
+The good news is that the limbic system acts a bit like a bridge between the two.
 It is the limbic system where autonomic control is centred.
-And it is the prefrontal-limbic connection, that is strengthened with the practice of mindfulness - learning to keep the PFC "online" during SNS arousal.
+And it is the prefrontal-limbic connection (the "conversational" bridge between the PFC and our emotional brain), that is strengthened with the practice of mindful breathing - learning to keep the PFC "online" during SNS arousal, especially in hyper arousal.

 Now, a little side note - All this talk about resting in your controlled environment and connecting with your prefrontal cortex, (PFC), is usually more easily achieved by introverts than extroverts!
 Why?
 Well, did you know their brains are actually "wired" differently?
 An extrovert accesses shorter neural pathways to the "reward centre" of the brain, requiring external stimuli for entertainment and reward and has its best friend in the neurotransmitter dopamine.
 While the introvert travels the longer pathways via the prefrontal cortex for self-stimulation with its BFF being the neurotransmitter acetylcholine.
 I'm obviously simplifying all this, but it's enough to give you the gist.
 With around 70% of the Western population being extroverts, a lot of people will not find sitting in their controlled environments for extended periods of time, very natural or very rewarding!
 So it is important to be aware of this and to persevere if this is you.
 The slight downside for the introvert is that by living in the frontal lobe, they spend a lot of time "inside their head", dealing with their inner voice.
 This inner voice is something we'll look at in Blog Key 8.

-FUN FACT: The frontal lobes of your brain, which manage feeling and thinking, do not fully mature until we are about 30 years old!
+FUN FACT: The frontal lobes of your brain, which manages regulation of thought, action and emotion, do not fully mature until we are about 30 years old!

-During the arousal of your SNS.
-By this I mean when you're not having a Mary Poppins moment!
+During the arousal of your SNS and by this I mean when you're not having a Mary Poppins moment!
 In moments of fear, anger, rage, shock, exertion, your SNS is in the driving seat, along with the emotional side of your limbic brain, (as mentioned above).
-In extreme rage and anger, the PFC is pretty much cut out of the picture.
+In extreme rage and anger, (hyper arousal), the PFC is pretty much cut out of the picture.